 Onitsha’s pollution statistics closely mirror those of Port Harcourt, who is now leading a revolution in uncovering not only the sources of local air pollution but also the patterns that underlie their behavior.

 In Rafael’s opinion, illegal refineries and the Nigerian government’s crackdown on their operations “is only part of what is going on.”

 Many other illegal activities, including waste burning and metal smelting, combined with dry weather and dusty grounds, drastically increase PM2.5 and PM10 concentrations.
 These spikes in pollutants sometimes cause the air quality index (AQI) reading in Port Harcourt to skyrocket over 400.
 For context, any AQI reading over 300 is considered “Hazardous,” meaning that poor air quality is so bad that it’s considered a public health emergency.

 Exposure to air pollution across Nigeria is significant.
-In 2015, the World Bank estimated that 94% of Nigerians were subject to levels of air pollution far higher than the authorized limit by the WHO.9
+The World Bank previously estimated that 94% of Nigerians were subject to levels of air pollution far higher than the authorized limit by the WHO.9

 The air quality revolution will not be televised...without your help